Leaps Beyond the Seen: Reinforced Reasoning Augmented Generation for Clinical Notes: Introduction

 \section{Introduction}

-Clinical note generation facilitates efficient communication and decision-making among healthcare professionals and patients, while also reducing the time burden of manually writing reports~\cite{arndt2017tethered, sinsky2016allocation}.
-This has motivated research into automatic clinical note generation based on large language models (LLMs), such as summarizing doctor-patient conversations~\cite{abacha2023empirical} or radiology reports~\cite{jin2024promptmrg, liu2024bootstrapping}, which has achieved notable success.
-However, many approaches focus on generating short or structured summaries covering specific aspects, such as diagnoses or treatments, rather than rich long-form outputs.
+Clinical note generation improves communications and decision-making among healthcare professionals and patients, while also reducing the time burden of manually writing reports~\cite{arndt2017tethered, sinsky2016allocation}.
+This has motivated research into using large language models (LLMs) for automatic clinical note and report generation~\cite{abacha2023empirical, jin2024promptmrg, liu2024bootstrapping}.
+Nevertheless, most works focus on generating short or structured summaries that address specific elements, such as diagnoses or treatments, instead of producing extensive and in-depth outputs.

-\textit{Patient discharge instruction} summarizes a wide range of information, including diagnoses, medications, and the patient’s condition throughout hospitalization, and provides essential guidance for post-discharge care.
-Automatically generating discharge instructions can reduce clinicians’ documentation burden.
-Moreover, if we can generate a preliminary discharge instruction from pre-admission information, it would provide clinicians with an early snapshot of likely diagnoses, treatments, and follow-up needs before the patient’s hospital stay, serving as a useful reference for decisions made throughout hospitalization.
-To support this inference process, Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval} techniques, which retrieve relevant knowledge beyond the given input, hold the potential to enable earlier and more informed clinical planning based on anticipated patient trajectories.
-Despite its significance, \textit{the automatic generation of discharge instructions based on pre-admission information} remains largely underexplored, which motivates the focus of this work.
+\textit{Patient discharge instruction} summarizes a wide range of information, including diagnoses, medications, and the patient’s condition during hospitalization~\cite{kononenko2001machine,ting2025cand,ting2025early,kononenko2001machine}, while also providing guidance for post-discharge care~\cite{kind2011documentation, gonccalves2016discharge}.
+Automatically generating discharge instructions can reduce the workload for clinicians.
+Moreover, generating preliminary discharge instructions could provide clinicians with an early snapshot of likely diagnoses, treatments, and follow-up needs, serving as a useful reference throughout the hospital stay.
+Despite its significance, \textit{the automatic generation of discharge instructions from pre-admission information} remains largely underexplored and faces following challenges.

+\textbf{Challenge 1: Open-ended generation without explicit evidence.} Generating discharge instruction is inherently an open-ended generation task, where the correct content may not be explicitly present in the data.
+Most medical LLMs~\cite{qiu2024towards, wu2024pmc} or Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval} models~\cite{zakka2024almanac, lozano2023clinfo, xiong2024benchmarking} are pre-trained on general clinical corpora and are mainly designed for answering questions with explicit evidence or solving closed-ended tasks with predefined answer choices.
+As a result, they may not be well suited to our scenario.

+\textbf{Challenge 2: Information gap in discharge instructions.} There is a significant information gap between patients' pre-admission data and discharge instructions, as the latter typically relies on hospital-stay information.
+Without proper guidance, LLMs only generate semantically similar content from pre-admission inputs and fail to infer deeper clinical states.